"Oh. So you don't eat carbs."

 Well, this one takes a little more explanation...

 The word carbohydrate is the scientific term for sugar.
 Sugars come in various shapes and sizes.
 There's the small monosaccharides (like glucose and fructose), the medium sized disaccharides (like lactose and sucrose), and the really big chains of these smaller sugars that compose polysaccharides.
+Fruit sugars are predominately fructose.
+In the end, the body converts all of this sugar to the most basic and efficient form, which is glucose.
+Take a look at this graph:

 Don't let me mislead you though.
 There is certainly glucose molecules in fruit and vegetables.
 After all, it is the primary source of energy that life needs to survive.
 It is the byproduct of photosynthesis in these plants.
 These fruits just aren't loaded with glucose.
 What is wheat flour?
 It is a pile of polysaccharides (read: large sugars) each composed of extremely long strands of glucose molecules.
 That's it.
 Straight glucose (and largely insignificant amounts of protein, oil, and fiber...).